davidadc/rent-engine-challenge/README.md

 # Rent Engine Technical Test

 This project is a technical test for applying to Rent Engine.
-It's a web application built using React and TypeScript, with a focus on demonstrating proficiency in these technologies.
+It's a web application built using React and MUI, with a focus on demonstrating proficiency in these technologies.

 The application uses Material UI for its user interface components.
 The tabs, tables, and other components are all from Material UI.